 In reality, there was no God punishing the people for actually having sinned.
 What they experienced was the consequence of living in a state of guilt because so many of them had abandoned their own internal sense of right by committing actions that were not in alignment with the set of values they had been indoctrinated with by society at that time.
 The vibration that caused the Black Plague was transgression and the natural guilt that follows.
 Punishment for this is expected based on how the human species establishes social order.
 And the plague did exactly what punishment often does… It brings us back into conformity.
 The plague restored people to their sense of God being much more important than this infinitesimal physical life.
 It restored people back to rigid adherence to their sense of right and wrong.
 It served as all the more proof of the importance of living according to values.
 And it re-aligned people through fear with the Roman Catholic Church.
 And the dominant negative vibration of Venice, is a remainder from that time.

 The dominant negative vibration of Venice is: Impermanence.
 In spiritual circles, impermanence is taught as a reality of life itself.
 A big part of the Buddhists practice of sand painting is to learn non-attachment as a way of embracing impermanence.
 But the vibration of impermanence in Venice is not a positive thing.
 It is imbued with the grief inherent in the inevitability of loss.
 The city is tainted with the energy that everything and everyone that you are connected with, you will lose one day.
 You will lose them because they will go away.
 Death is only one way of many to go away.
 It is ironic because even the city itself will be gone one day.
 It is not built in a way where it can last forever.
 And so the feeling in the city if you are sensitive to energies is very, very heavy.
 It is the feeling of missing something before it is gone because the fact that it will be gone is inevitable.
 For this reason I am going to have to say that I strongly disagree with the idea that Venice is one of the most romantic cities in the world.
-Regardless of the fact that the physical look and culture of Venice is romantic, this dominant negative vibration of the city is not conducive to romance and it is not conducive to love and it is the opposite of secure connection in every way.
+Regardless of the fact that the physical look and culture of Venice is romantic, this dominant negative vibration of the city is not conducive to romance and it is not conducive to love.

 The dominant positive vibration of Venice is: Bask.
 This is also a vibration that is a remainder of ancient times.
 But modern life here has kept in alignment with it.
 People still come to Venice to indulge.
 Venice is lavish.
 People who visit can wallow in sensual pleasures.
 In Venice you can sit back and simply take in pleasure.
 You can lie back in the sunlight as a gondola carries you through the water.
 You can sit at a restaurant and entertain course after course of the most exquisite food.
 The food in Italy cannot be beat and dining in Italy is not a fast affair.
 In Italy, you don’t eat to live.
 You live to eat.
 Secretly I feel like the Italians were the ones who invented the idea of emotionally coping with food.
 You can sleep in luxury.
 You can watch opera and symphony.
 You can shop until you can’t walk anymore.
 You can sit in the plaza and listen to the chorus of people walking by with the natural passion and enthusiasm of their ‘singy’ Italian inflections.